 Vinification and ageing

-The wine made from three grape varietals which are harvested seperately and only the first fraction of the soft pressed must is used for the base wine.
+The wine is made from three grape varietals which are harvested seperately and only the first fraction of the soft pressed must is used for the base wine.
 When the fermentation process is finished the base wines are blended in order to obtain the cuveè.
 The champenoise method is followed.
-The bottles remain in the cellar which is dug out in volcanic rock for six years.
+The bottles remain in the cool cellar which is dug out in volcanic rock for six years.
 Here it developes his extraordinary bouquet.

 Address:Via G. Matteotti, 42 37032 Monteforte d'Alpone VR